RachidaSK/states-rebuilder-examples/002-double_future_counter_with_error/README.md

 The BuildContext passed to the `onSetState` callback is of the BuildContext of the last added observer.

 >states_rebuilder uses the observer pattern, to add observers to observable object, you either:
-> * use `Injector.getAsReactive` method with the context parameter provided.
+> * use of the `Injector.getAsReactive` method with the context parameter provided.
 > * use `StateBuilder` widget.

 > `onSetState` and `onRebuildState` can be called in `setState` method for one time use after calling `setState`, or in `StateBuilder` for each time a notification is sent form  models observed by the `StateBuilder` widget.

-Try it and you can see that if one counter is incremented, it will affect the other counter because the two counter share the same reactive environnement.
+Try it and you can see that if one counter is incremented, it will affect the other counter because the two counters share the same reactive environment.

-## Shared reactive environnement (cleaning environnement with tags):
+## Shared reactive environment (cleaning environment with tags):

 With states_rebuilder any time you want to have more control over when to send notification and which widgets will be notified to rebuild, you think directly to `StateBuilder` widget.